-ADA urges Senate to include oral health provisions in defense bill
+ADA urges Senate Finance Committee to include oral health in national health cost reforms

 The ADA is urging Senate leaders to include key oral health provisions in the final version of the National Defense Authorization Act for fiscal year